0x27/php-extension-backdoor/README.md

 Planned payloads include a variety of information gathering payloads, some reverse shells, and other useful utilities that I come up with.
 I will release those as they prove to be stable/useable soon.

+# Payloads
+## info.php
+Prints UID, GID, and the uname -a of the server.

+## back_python.php
+Self destructing python backconnect.
+Sends a PTY home, and deletes itself once done.
+Work in progress, gotta find a way to pass arguments to the modules.

 # Credits
 Original Russian author, and [akamajoris][akamajoris].
 All I did was some translation and writing payloads and client because I found them useful.